leoCottret/cbn-leocottret-mods/MODS/XL_ARMORS_BRIGHT_NIGHT/README.md

 ## What about XL armors already added by other mods (or vanilla)?
 - I created a list of XL armors already added in other mods with the help of the script
 - Then I added those armors to a blacklist, to avoid creating a XL version of them
-- The main mod that you would want to use, to get access to all XL armors, is [More Armor](https://github.com/Kenan2000/BrightNights-Structured-Kenan-Modpack/tree/master/Kenan-BrightNights-Structured-Modpack/Medium-Maintenance-Small-Mods/More_Armor) mod from [Kenan's modpack](https://github.com/Kenan2000/BrightNights-Structured-Kenan-Modpack)
+- The main mod that you would want to use, to get access to all XL armors, is the [More Armor](https://github.com/Kenan2000/BrightNights-Structured-Kenan-Modpack/tree/master/Kenan-BrightNights-Structured-Modpack/Medium-Maintenance-Small-Mods/More_Armor) mod from [Kenan's modpack](https://github.com/Kenan2000/BrightNights-Structured-Kenan-Modpack)
   - With Kenan's agreement, I recently changed the XL armors with the same multipliers as the ones written in "How to solve this injustice?"
 - Vanilla XL armors are left untouched, and XL armors already added by other mods too